CleverCloud/doc.clever-cloud.com/runtimes/java/play-framework-2.md

 ---
 title: Play Framework 2
 position: 2
+shortdesc: Play is an open source web application framework, written in Scala and Java, which follows the model–view–controller (MVC) architectural pattern.
 ---

 ## Deploying Play Framework 2 Java

 Clever Cloud supports Play!
 2 applications natively.
 The following guide explains how to set up your application to run the Clever Cloud.

+### Overview

+Play is an open source web application framework, written in Scala and Java, which follows the model–view–controller (MVC) architectural pattern.
+It aims to optimize developer productivity by using convention over configuration, hot code reloading and display of errors in the browser.

 ### Create an application